deejay-hub/timeline-lwc/README.md

 Right-to-left languages can be supported but there are formatting issues currently that need to be fixed.

 #### Does it support Communities?
+Probably.
+We haven't added support for communities yet.
+We expect it to work though.

 #### Does it support Mobile?
 No. The timeline component is really best suited to the desktop.
 Long term it is a goal to come up with a mobile version suited to reduced real estate.
 At the moment the component cannot be dragged into a mobile layout.

 #### Does it support Person Accounts?
+Untested.

 #### Does it support Files / Notes / Attachments?
 Files and Notes (sometimes referred to as enhanced Notes) are supported.
 Classic Notes and Attachments are not supported.